 How will I be taught, and will there be any work outside the class?

-The single session will be held via video-conference (Zoom) and will comprise combinations of mini-lecture, question-and-answer, guided listening, video and much discussion.
+The single session will comprise combinations of mini-lecture, question-and-answer, guided listening, video and much discussion.
 The tutor may lead on topics (perhaps discussing a work mentioned in more detail) which the book club students will then discuss.
 At all times you are encouraged to present your own opinions and knowledge to the group and join in thoughtful and respectful discussion.

 Are there any other costs?
 Is there anything I need to bring?

 Please bring your copy of the chosen book to the session so that you can refer to it during discussions.

 You may also wish to purchase some of the other music books or recordings discussed in class, links to these materials will be available online after the session.

 When I've finished, what course can I do next?